mbolli/mbolli/README.md

 ## Hi there, I’m Michael 👋

-- Software Engineer at moxi ltd 💻
+- Software Engineer – 3 days a week self-employed, 2 days a week doing full stack & cloud devops at GrabX Solutions 💻
 - Back from a [16 month roadtrip](https://unterwegs.2und1.ch) with our '92 Mercedes T1 310 4x4 Van 🚒
 - Originally hailing from Switzerland 🇨🇭🏔
 - BSc in Computer Science (2017) with IT-Security as major 🎓